Unitarian Universalism: Lack of formal creed

-The lack of formal creed has been a cause for criticism among some who argue that Unitarian Universalism is thus without religious content.
 In May 2004, Texas Comptroller Carole Keeton Strayhorn ruled that Unitarian Universalism was not a "religion" because it "does not have one system of belief", and stripped the Red River Unitarian Universalist Church in Denison, Texas, of its tax-exempt status.
 However, within weeks, Strayhorn reversed her decision.

 Confusion with other groups

 There are separate movements and organizations who hold to classical Unitarian or Christian universalist Christian theology and neither belong to the Unitarian Universalist Association nor consider themselves Unitarian Universalists.
 The American Unitarian Conference and the Christian Universalist Association are the two most significant organizations representing these theological beliefs today.
 Christians who hold these beliefs tend to consider themselves the true Unitarians or Universalists and heirs of the theological legacy of the original American Unitarian Association or Universalist Church of America, and they do not wish to be confused with Unitarian Universalists.
 The Unity Church is another denomination that is often confused with Unitarian Universalism.